LOFAR entered its first operational phase in December 2012, following a period of commissioning.

 Beforehand, software and instrumental development and commissioning were coordinated to provide a first set of observing and data analysis functionality available to the telescope users.
 This was collectively called "LOFAR Version 1.0".
-Additional enhancements of the observing and processing systems were operated during the first LOFAR operational Cycle (Cycle 0, running from December 1st 2012 till November 14th 2013) and provided an improved Version 1.0 functionality, which is available during Cycle 1.
+Additional enhancements of the observing and processing systems were operated during the first LOFAR operational Cycle (Cycle 0, running from December 1st 2012 till November 14th 2013) and provided an improved Version 1.0 functionality, which was available during Cycle 1.
 Recently (early 2014) support for COBALT functionality has been introduced in the LOFAR software and the decision was made to call this version 2.0.
-This version of the software will be available during Cycle 2, starting on May 15th 2014.
+This software version will be available during Cycle 3, starting on November 15th 2014.
 Detailed information on the current performance of the telescope is given for various modes in the "In depth Technical Information" section.
-This will be the baseline performance to which regular proposals for Cycle 2 should refer.
+This will be the baseline performance to which regular proposals for Cycle 3 should refer.

 1) the specification, planning, managing, and automatic execution of imaging observations using the Standard Imaging Pipeline in the post-processing cluster up to and including producing initial images.